CHECK THE DATES

 - Use the 'Amicus Number' or call number from this record to find it in the Catalogue.

 Older gazettes may be available on microfilm.
-For reasons of preservation, access to microform copies is preferred to print unless absolutely necessary.
-You can view these in the Newspaper and Microforms Reading Room.
+For preservation reasons, access to microform copies is preferred to print unless absolutely necessary.
+You can view these in the Newspapers and Family History zone.

 Railway employment records